process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 Tips
 - Try to always add such tests, they are fast, they cover a lot of use cases as they run at low level
-- They may be hard to apply to mxgraph integration code especially when interacting with the mxGraph API (prefer e2e tests in that case)
+- They may be hard to apply to mxgraph integration code especially when interacting with the mxGraph API (prefer integration or at last end-to-end tests in that case)
 - To facilitate _json to model_ tests there is a CLI tool to generate json and/or internal model from bpmn file - please refer to [CLI parseBpmn](../../scripts/utils/README.md)
 - You can have a look at the existing tests for inspiration, the good example would be: [BpmnJsonParser.sequenceFlow](../../test/unit/component/parser/json/BpmnJsonParser.sequenceFlow.normal.test.ts)

-### End to end tests
+### Integration tests

-We use the [puppeteer library](https://github.com/puppeteer/puppeteer/) with the [puppeteer jest integration](https://jestjs.io/docs/en/puppeteer) to handle tests requiring a web browser (Chromium only for now).

-We have the following types of end to end tests:
+We have the following types of integration tests, to check the integration with `mxGraph`:
 - model: check the library fills the `mxGraph` model with BPMN elements.
 The model must contain the related vertices and edges, with right coordinates, dimensions and style.
-- dom: `JSDOM` based, no browser, check SVG nodes as in view tests
+- dom: `JSDOM` based, no browser, check SVG elements are created or updated accordingly.
+They are used for both non regression
+(`mxGraph` integration) and DOM additions for custom interactions.

+Tests change frequency:
+- The `dom` tests are very rarely changed, as they are testing the `mxGraph` integration at very high level.
+- The model tests must be updated each time the library supports a new BPMN element.

+### End-to-end tests

+We use the [puppeteer library](https://github.com/puppeteer/puppeteer/) with the [puppeteer jest integration](https://jestjs.io/docs/en/puppeteer) to handle tests requiring a web browser (Chromium only for now).

+We have the following types of end-to-end tests:
-- view: ensure SVG elements are present on the web page (mainly non regression, to verify that the `mxGraph` integration uses SVG for rendering)
+- `generated svg`: ensure SVG elements are present on the web page (mainly non regression, to verify that the `mxGraph` integration uses SVG for rendering)
 - visual testing (see below)

 Tests change frequency:
-- The `dom` and `view` tests are very rarely changed, as they are testing the `mxGraph` integration at very high level.
+- `generated svg` tests are very rarely changed, as they are testing the `mxGraph` integration at very high level.
-- The model tests must be updated each time the library supports a new BPMN element.
-- The visual tests are updated each time the library supports a new BPMN element or when introducing the final BPMN element rendering.
+- The `visual tests` are updated each time the library supports a new BPMN element or when introducing the final BPMN element rendering.

 ### Visual Testing